rajeswarivmarimuthu/readme-generator/README.md

  This application is not published in npm or anywhere as library.
 Only way to install or use is by clone/forking it.

 ### Usage
  This application is not published in npm or anywhere as library.
-Only way to install or use is by clone/forking it.
+Clone the code to your local and execute this code using 'node index.js' and answers the prompts to create a well defined readme file.

 ### License
  Licensed under the MIT license!